Pharmacy Bank Holiday Opening Hours

 If you need to visit a pharmacy in Oxfordshire during a bank holiday, documents will be uploaded below prior to the holiday to provide details of opening hours across Oxfordshire, Berkshire and Buckinghamshire.
 For normal weekdays, you can find details of individual pharmacy opening times on the NHS Choices website.

-For pharmacy opening hours over the Easter holiday, click on the links below (active a few days prior to a bank holiday)
+For pharmacy opening hours over the Spring bank holiday (28 May), click on the links below;

 What Health Advice can I go to a Pharmacist for?

 Pharmacies or chemists dispense prescribed and off the shelf medicines.
 Many also provide additional services for patients and customers such as:

 - advice on how to manage your medicines

 - advice and support to nursing and residential homes